duhaime/douglasduhaime.com/_posts/2017-11-19-visualizing-tsne-maps-with-three-js.md

 {% endhighlight %}

-Combining the snippets above, we get the following result:
+Combining the snippets above gives the following result:

 <p data-height='265' data-theme-id='0' data-slug-hash='WXdYpx' data-default-tab='result' data-user='duhaime' data-embed-version='2' data-pen-title='The Simplest Three.js Scene' class='codepen'>See the Pen <a href='https://codepen.io/duhaime/pen/WXdYpx/'>The Simplest Three.js Scene</a> by Douglas Duhaime (<a href='https://codepen.io/duhaime'>@duhaime</a>) on <a href='https://codepen.io'>CodePen</a>.</p>

-This is great, but our scene is static.
-To add some **animation** to the scene, we can periodically update the cube's rotation property, then rerender the scene.
-To do so, delete the `renderer.render()` line we used above, then add the following:
+This is great, but the scene is static.
+To add some **animation** to the scene, one can periodically update the cube's rotation property, then rerender the scene.
+To do so, one can replace the `renderer.render()` line above with a render loop that calls itself recursively.
+Here is a standard render loop in Three.js:

 {% highlight javascript %}

 function animate() {
   requestAnimationFrame( animate );
   renderer.render( scene, camera );

   // Rotate the object a bit each animation frame